Illustration of a person navigating at a wayfinding sign

 How much time does being a trustee take?

-It is important to be realistic about how much time you can commit, and when, to the potential role.
+It is important to be realistic about how much time you can commit, and choose a board role that will work practically for you.
 The charity’s needs are likely to be made up of a range of activities that may occur at different times of the day and vary across the year.
+We’d recommend discussing this with a charity when you’re considering joining their board.
 Questions you should ask include:

 • How many trustee meetings are there each year?